YizeZhang/Net_Diff/README.md

         If error occurs in downloading MATLAB Runtime 9.2, please download or update it by hand from:
         https://ww2.mathworks.cn/products/compiler/matlab-runtime.html

-        As space is not allowed for the directory of EOP file, so please do not install Net_Diff under a directory that contains space, such as C:\Program Files\.
+        As space is not allowed while uncomressing the downloaded files, so it is better not to install Net_Diff under a directory that contains space, such as C:\Program Files\.
 After finish installing, you can find the execute file from the installed program directory, for example C:\Net_Diff\application\.

   3. Set environment variables